kmacman/med_event_model_workspace_setup/README.md

-# Run the following commands to clone this repo and set up the workspace with the necessary libraries installed as dependencies using UV.
+# Run the following commands to clone this repo and set up the workspace with the necessary libraries installed as 'submodule' dependencies using UV.
 ``` bash
 git clone https://github.com/kmacman/med_event_model_workspace_setup
 cd med_event_model_workspace_setup